micc83/WpDevTool/WpDevTool/readme.txt

 == To Do ==

-* Think about moving views to core folder
 * Reset admin options
 * Put debug bar in a class
 * Make a class of wpdevtool_set_error_display_level